BredeFK/APC/README.md

 Here is my collection of scripts I find cool or usefully.
 It's categorised by the folders.

+### SoulseekAPI

+Not really a script, and more like a .NET project.
+This is needed as I couldn't find an API for Soulseek, but found a .NET package.
+I will probably try to have this on Azure functions some time.
+It currently has two endpoints, one for getting search results and one for downloading songs.

 ### Spotify

 Spotify-folder is (currently) for writing all tracks from a specified playlist